linguini1/sortingAlgs/README.md

 All the algorithms were tested by sorting an array of size x, populated with integers between 1 and 10 inclusive.

 ## Iterative Algorithms
-Here's the comparison in efficiency between the three non-recursive algorithms: Bubble Sort, Insertion Sort and Selection Sort.
+Here's the comparison in efficiency between the three iterative algorithms: Bubble Sort, Insertion Sort and Selection Sort.
 Quick Sort wasn't included on this graph because it could not process over 9500 array elements without exceeding the stack call limit, and thus did not show up on a graph of this scale.